-A uniform phantom should be scanned prior to the start of each scanning session in which a patient is to be scanned as part of the trial.
-This can either be a resin 68 Ge phantom (where available) or an 18 F water filled phantom.
-The activity concentration in the 18 F phantom should be approximately 5kBq/ml.
+Ideally a uniform phantom should be scanned prior to the start of each scanning session in which a patient is to be scanned as part of the trial.
+This can either be a resin 68Ge phantom (where available) or an 18F water filled phantom.
+The activity concentration in the 18F phantom should be approximately 5kBq/ml.
 The average SUV for a large ROI placed at the centre of the phantom must be $1.00 \pm 10\%$ and ideally within $\pm 5\%$.
 On visual inspection of the PET and CT the images should show no artifacts.
 The relevant sections of the PET Acquisition Form must be completed to confirm the results of this test.
-If the test fails, the physicist at the Core Lab should be contacted.
-The scan should not take place until the reason for this failure has been resolved.
+If the uniform phantom scan is not performed on the day of the patient scan, the result from the most recent 18F uniform cylinder scan should be recorded on the PET Acquisition form with the date performed.